Saturday, November 30, 2024

 Now this particular friend and I by and large share political ideologies although I would have to say he is to the left of me.
 He also comes from a background of undeniable white privilege as do I, only more so in his case if you factor money into the equation.
 And he married into a family of even more privilege if you catch my drift.

-So it's easy for him to say that education is the answer as he and his wife had the means to send all four of their children to good colleges, paying their way in full.
+So it's easy for him to say that education is the answer as he and his wife had the means to send their four children to good colleges, paying their way in full.

 By contrast, the friend I spoke with the day of the election is neither white nor privileged.